Chewy dipped gingersnaps, drizzled with (or dipped in) white and/or semi-sweet chocolate glaze are classic molasses

 This is one of my all-time favorite “go-to” cookie recipes: Dipped Gingersnaps!
-I ALWAYS make them at Christmas to give away to family and friends, but I also end up making them year-round because they are so easy and delicious!
+I ALWAYS make them at Christmas to give away to family and friends.
+We also end up making them year-round, because they are so easy and delicious!

-These cookies are actually soft and chewy, so I’ve never really figured out why that have the word “snap” in them.
+These delicious molasses cookies are actually soft and chewy, so I’ve never really figured out why that have the word “snap” in them.
 Rather than waste any brain cells trying to figure it out, I’ve found it best to just go with it.
 I feel I’m better for it.
+Hooray for dipped gingersnaps!

 This recipe makes approximately 14 dozen dipped gingersnaps, but never fear…you can easily half the recipe, if you’re not planning to feed an entire village, or eat them all by yourself.